Friday, November 12th

-After two previously successful iterations, CARVERCON returns once more on Friday, November 13th to the University of South Florida Sarasota-Bradenton campus.
+After three previously successful iterations, CARVERCON returns once more on Friday, November 12th to the University of South Florida Sarasota-Manatee campus.
 This is the must-attend Vulnerability Assessment conference of the year.

 CARVERCON provides attendees with an opportunity to hear from a wide variety of critical infrastructure protection and vulnerability assessment subject matter experts.
 In the security industry, it is especially vital to stay on top of the latest and most detrimental threats that face our communities.
 CARVERCON addresses these concerns by looking at them head-on and provides attendees the opportunity to interact directly with industry-leading professionals.